akael888/sentence-repeater/README.md

 - Using a sentence repeater with a variable editing feature.
 Where the users can define the variable position within the sentence, and how its own set of rules applies when duplicating the sentence.

 ## Main Features
-- Variable definition: The Ability to define a variable that exists within the sentence.
-Each Variable has different types, operation and rules
+- Variable Definition: The Ability to define a variable that exists within the sentence.
+Each Variable has different types, operations, and rules
+- Local Storage: Latest changes of the Sentence Input, Generate Amount, Variable Changes, and the Results will be stored in Local Storage.
+This way, the app remembers the user's latest input that persists upon refresh

 ## Other Features
 - Dark Mode